Gobot1234/steam.py/docs/api.rst

 .. code-block:: python3

     active = steam.utils.find(lambda trade: trade.state == ETradeOfferState.Active, client.trades)
-    # how to get an object using condition
+    # how to get an object using a conditional

 Enumerations
 -------------